-Together with Kaken, we were granted by the Japanese Patent Office a composition of matter patent with claims directed to the novel polymorphic, or crystalline, forms of sofpironium bromide that is expected to provide additional protection for these newly developed and distinct forms in Japan through 2040.
+Together with Kaken, we were granted by the Japanese Patent Office a composition of matter patent with claims directed to the novel polymorphic, or crystalline, forms of sofpironium bromide that are being commercialized by Kaken in Japan and would be by us in the U.S. subject to our own ongoing development efforts.
+This patent is expected to provide additional protection for these newly developed and distinct forms in certain countries, including Japan, potentially through 2040.